xtruan/AngularIssues/README.md

 * A details page with information about the issue including number, title, created date, URL, user login, assignee login, and body (text and images).
 * Issue detail pages support direct linking by issue number.

+## Note

+The unauthenticated GitHub API which this application makes use of is limited to **60 requests per hour**.
+After that is exhausted, the app will report an error until the time is reset.